 Ditching the traditional Windows and macOS operating systems for the Chrome OS, the Acer ChromeBook Spin does things a little differently.
 As with other ChromeBooks, it’s mainly cloud-based – think of it as the Chrome web browser, with a keyboard added on.

-You’re not expected to save files to the computer itself – you get limited storage (32GB).
-Instead, you save files securely in Google Drive.
+You're not expected to depend on saving files to the computer itself – storage is capped at a slim 68GB.
+Instead, you can save files securely in Google Drive.

-The Celeron processor would struggle to run macOS or Windows, but it still gives an extremely streamlined experience in ChromeOS.
+The i3 processor might not be top of the market, but it still gives an extremely streamlined experience in ChromeOS.
 The laptop is super-fast to boot up and switch apps.

 - Fast to boot